 The vehicle ran really well today, I think probably due to the fact there was no wind at all, not even from the side which made a nice change.
 She was quite happy to cruise along at 65mph rather than the 55-60mph I tend to try and keep her at.
 The area between Cortez and Monticello was a very picturesque.
 There were lots of rolling hills with crops and cattle grazing in the fields, much like home really, only here there’s so much more of it.

 Since having the RV tyre pressures checked in Santa Maria, California, I have been aware that the rear right side chrome wheel trim is being held on by just one nut instead of two, both of which should be covered with a fancy chrome nut-cover, but now neither are.
-I think we lost the securing nut and cover back on I80 whilst travelling west to San Francisco.
+I think we lost the securing nut and cover back on I80 with its winter-damaged potholed surface, whilst travelling west to San Francisco.
 The road surface across the Sierra Nevada Mountains was dreadful and probably vibrated it loose.
 Ever since then we’ve been trying to keep our eyes out for a Ford Dealer in the hope they could supply us with a set, or at least one.
 I’m fearful that if we lose our one remaining nut then the wheel trim will fly off and be lost and costly to replace, that’s provided it doesn’t fly off and cause damage to somebody else or their property.
 The problem is we always miss the Ford dealers who are often located along the front of shopping malls, entrances to which tend to be from the ramp (slip road) we passed further back down the road.